This is the personal website of Dominic Widdows. It contains a range

 Semantic

-Vectors, a package for creating semantic models: learning the
+Vectors, a Java package for creating semantic models: learning the

 meanings of words and documents from reading lots of free

-text. created in conjunction with the University of Pittsburgh.
-Now
+text.
+Originally created in conjunction with the University of Pittsburgh.

 -